A large rock sticking out of the orange sand on the western end of Te Pukeatea Bay in Abel Tasman National Park, New Zealand.

 Sandy Bay is the first bay in Abel Tasman located before the Marahau entrance to the eastern end of...

-View from the western end of Anchorage Bay in Abel Tasman National Park.
+View of Torrent Bay from Pitt Head in New Zealand’s Abel Tasman National Park.

 Te Pukeatea Bay is not on the main Abel Tasman Track, but is accessible by a loop track, boat,...